zombor/Auto-Modeler/README.md

 ## What does it do?

 AutoModeler is a group of modeling classes to let you write better apps.
-It facilitates the seperation of persistance logic from your models.
+It facilitates the separation of persistence logic from your models.

 ## Using it